 Experience Mousehole's twinkling harbour lights

 The small fishing village of Mousehole, in south-west Cornwall, have a spectacular lights display every Christmas, which is well worth a visit.
 The tradition was started in 1963 by Mousehole-based artist, Joan Gillchrest, who simply strung coloured bulbs along both quays to make the village a bit brighter.
-This is now an incredible illuminations exhibition (running from 17 December to 7 January), with more than 7,000 twinkling lights reflected in the water – all free to enjoy.
+This is now an incredible illuminations exhibition, with more than 7,000 twinkling lights reflected in the water – all free to enjoy.

 Top storm watching spots